 Who is Hera?

 According to many ancient Greek myths and facts about Hera, the goddess Hera was a powerful queen who jointly ruled Mount Olympus with her husband/brother Zeus.
 And if you could go back in time, to the various ancient Greek cities and states, you would definitely see a number of temples dedicated to the goddess Hera.

 It was also not uncommon for the ancient Greeks to have personal shrines in their homes devoted to Hera.
 She was considered the patron goddess of women, marriage, and childbirth.
 In many Greek myths, Hera is commonly tagged as an extremely vindictive and jealous goddess.
-Stories about her are full of her meting out punishments to love interests and illegitimate children of Zeus.
+She is portrayed as one who frequently dishes out punishments to love interests and illegitimate children of Zeus.

 The following ancient Greek Myths about Hera expose readers to the birth, powers, children, symbols and popular depictions of the goddess Hera, Queen of Mount Olympus:

 Hera was born to Cronus and Rhea – the king and queen of the Titans, respectively.
 Many ancient Greeks believed that the goddess was born on the island of Samos.
 Therefore, Samos became a hub for the worship of Hera.

 Another myth claims that she was brought up by Oceanus and Tethys while Zeus busied himself freeing his other siblings.

 Staying on the topic of siblings, Hera had about 6 siblings: Poseidon, Zeus, Hades, Demeter, Hestia, and Chiron.
 The Titan King Cronus, fearing that one of his children would grow strong to knock him off his throne decided to swallow all his children with the exclusion of Zeus.
 Kind courtesy of Rhea’s quick thinking, baby Zeus was saved.